What Is a Curriculum and How Do You Make One?

 Finally, a school, institution, or district can refer to their standards or class sequence as “curriculum.”

-With that in mind, your standard curriculum typically consists of the following parts:
+With that in mind, a standard curriculum typically consists of the following parts:

 The first part of a well-made curriculum is a statement of its purpose.